NOAA-OWP/topmodel/params/README.md

 6) For each sub-basin in the HUC06, calculate the Width Function with 500 meters increament to a maximum of 2500 meteres
 7) Generates the subcat.dat file needed to run topmodel - the file name contains the ID of the sub-basin.

-The "others" folder contains functions to plot the outputs, and to run topmodel for all catchments the data was generated for.
+The [others](./others) folder contains functions to plot the outputs, and to run topmodel for all catchments the data was generated for.

 # Dependencies
 This code was tested in linux

 # Software Requirements:
 1) TauDEM (which requires gdal, mpiexec,... see https://github.com/dtarb/TauDEM)